XZT008/Standard-GP-is-all-you-need-for-HDBO/README.md

 ***
 NOTE: We added theoretical analysis in our paper during last revision.
 In short, we believe the cause of previous poor performance of Standard BO in high-dim setting is caused by gradient vanishing.
-And we argue that with lengthscale initialization of $\sqrt(D)$ will mitigate this.
+And we argue that with lengthscale initialization of $c\cdot\sqrt(D)$ will mitigate this.
 Also, Matern kernel is more robust in high-dimensions setting than RBF.
 ***
 ## Installation